geneontology/geneontology.github.io/docs/_docs/contributing-go.md

  #### New groups/Special interest research groups:
  If you represent a previously unannotated organism, or your research group has a specific focus for GO annotations, for example genes or gene products localized in ["synapse" (cellular component)](http://amigo.geneontology.org/amigo/term/GO:0045202), GO values your contributions.
  * [Contact the GOC](http://help.geneontology.org/) to discuss the best approach for your annotations and to ensure you are the only group working on your organism.
 If you would be interested in taking ownership for an organism with outdated annotations, we can help you find the right people to contact as well.
+ * Training of new curators will be arranged, if needed, with an existing GOC mentor.
  * A representative of your group will need to join GitHub in order to maintain your group's annotations.
 Once a representative is designated, the GOC will also generate the yaml file needed to submit your annotations to GO.
- * Training of new curators will be arranged, if needed, with an existing GOC mentor.

 #### Not enough annotations to justify joining GO?
 * Submit one or just a few manual annotations by adding a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues).
 Each of your annotations should include at least one key literature references (PMIDs) in support of your assertions.
 Please state whether or not regular updates will be submitted about this annotation.

 #### Automated Annotations
 If your group is interested in generating a large number of automated/electronic annotations, please be aware that InterPro2GO is the only source of [IEAs, Inferred from Electronic Annotation](http://wiki.geneontology.org/index.php/Inferred_from_Electronic_Annotation_(IEA)) recognized by the GOC.
 Please submit your transcripts or other data to UniProt, and they will automatically generate IEAs from your data.
+Once your organism is in UniProt, [contact the GOC](http://help.geneontology.org/) and we will gladly assist in curator training so your group can add manual annotations as well.

 ---
 [<img src="http://geneontology.org/sites/default/files/u602/annotating-papers-small.png" width="100" height="144" title="Annotating a paper">](#reviewing-go-annotations-associated-with-a-scientific-article)